Zhangjason308/SYSC3303Project/README.md

 1. Open IntelliJ IDEA and select **"Get from Version Control"** on the welcome screen.
 2. In the URL field, enter `https://github.com/Zhangjason308/SYSC3303Project.git`.
 3. Choose the directory where you want to clone the project and click **"Clone"**.
-4. Once cloned, IntelliJ IDEA may automatically set up everything needed to run the project.
-If not, proceed to open the project in IntelliJ IDEA, and it should prompt you to import Gradle or Maven projects if applicable.
+4. Once cloned, IntelliJ IDEA may NOT automatically set up everything needed to run the project.
+   To run the unit tests for the `U_Test` class:
+   Add 'JUnit5.8.1' to class path via 💡ContextActions
-5. Ensure Java SDK is set up in the project structure.
-This project is developed with Java 11 but should be compatible with most Java versions.
+5. Ensure Java SDK 21.0.1 is set up in the project structure.
+This project is developed with Java 21 but should be compatible with most Java versions.

 ## Project Structure
 - `DirectionEnum.java`: Defines elevator movement directions.